 International schools in San Jose

-Given the multinational makeup of San Jose, it follows that there are several international schools in San Jose and the wider Silicon Valley region catering to a variety of nationalities.
+Given the multinational makeup of San Jose, there are several international schools in the city and the wider Silicon Valley region catering to a variety of nationalities.
 These schools either follow the curriculum of their home country or offer the International Baccalaureate (IB) Programme.

 International schools are often a good option for families living in San Jose on a short-term assignment.
-However, fees at international schools can be exorbitant.
-Expat parents should ensure they factor this into their contract negotiations if planning a move to San Jose for work.
+It should be noted that fees at international schools can be exorbitant.
+Parents should ensure they factor this into their contract negotiations if planning a move to San Jose for work.
 Space can also often be limited, so the earlier one applies the better.

 Tertiary education in San Jose